-Before using this medication, tell your doctor or pharmacist your medical history, especially of: liver disease, kidney disease, bleeding problems (such as bleeding of the stomach/intestines, bleeding in the brain), stroke, artificial heart valves, recent major injury/surgery, blood disorders (such as anemia, hemophilia, thrombocytopenia), frequent falls/injuries, certain eye problem (retinopathy), a certain clotting disorder (antiphospholipid syndrome), certain hereditary enzyme problems (such as galactose intolerance, Lapp lactase deficiency, glucose-galactose malabsorption).
+Before using this medication, tell your doctor or pharmacist your medical history, especially of: cancer, liver disease, kidney disease, bleeding problems (such as bleeding of the stomach/intestines, bleeding in the brain), stroke, artificial heart valves, recent major injury/surgery, blood disorders (such as anemia, hemophilia, thrombocytopenia), frequent falls/injuries, certain eye problem (retinopathy), a certain clotting disorder (antiphospholipid syndrome), certain hereditary enzyme problems (such as galactose intolerance, Lapp lactase deficiency, glucose-galactose malabsorption).

 It is important that all your doctors and dentists know that you take rivaroxaban.
 Before having surgery or any medical/dental procedures, tell your doctor or dentist that you are using this medication.

 This medication may cause stomach bleeding.
 Daily use of alcohol while using this medicine will increase your risk for stomach bleeding.
 Limit alcoholic beverages.
 Ask your doctor or pharmacist about how much alcohol you may safely drink.